The cyber security threat is constant and real. Entire businesses, large enterprises and even whole cities have been vulnerable to these attacks.

 AI is being used to conduct predictive analysis at a scale beyond human means

-As a result, AI is being deployed on multiple cyber-defense fronts.
+As a result, AI is being deployed on multiple cyber-defence fronts.
 So far, it is mainly being used to conduct predictive analysis at a scale beyond human means.
 AI programs can sift through petabytes of data, identifying anomalies and even helping an organisation recognise and diagnose intrusions before they turn into catastrophic attacks.

 AI can also be used to continually monitor and allocate levels of access to a network’s multitude of legitimate users – whether employees, customers, partners or suppliers – to ensure that all parties have the access they need, but only the access they need.